 Over the course of that class, I taught myself a great deal about the Unity API (which the game’s systems relied heavily on) and programming etiquette, that I’d butchered far too often beforehand.
 The final result, thanks to the efforts of the three of us, turned out better than expected, and we were proud to have a playable game to show for it.

-The game has a few kinks in the system still, but can be played here, on Itch.io!
+The game has a few kinks in the system still, but can be played here, on itch.io!